Commission only for success!

 Flight Delay Compensation Service

 Even when you’re flying on one of the major airlines like Air Canada there can be flight delays.
-If you recently travelled on Air Canada and your flight was delayed, you may be entitled to receive up to 600 Euros in compensation thanks to EU passenger rights regulations.
+If you recently travelled on Air Canada and your flight was delayed, you may be entitled to receive compensation thanks to EU passenger rights regulations.

 Finding out if you have a claim is very easy and it’s completely risk free.
 All you need is to do is enter your flight number into the claim calculator on our website.
-Or, you can install our free app on your tablet or smartphone.
 Then let our Refund.me technology tell you if you have a claim.
 Then we take it from there.
 We go all out to bat for you, and we’ll even go to court if it’s necessary.

 Claiming Compensation From Air Canada

 Refund.me makes it simple to recover compensation payments due to you.
 We take care of pursuing the delay or cancellation claim with Air Canada directly, and even take them to court on your behalf if necessary.
 We work on a “No Win, No Fee” principle – so we don’t get paid unless you get paid.
-And with our low commission of 25 percent of the flight delay compensation amount, you have nothing to lose!
+You have nothing to lose!

 To check to see if you are entitled to compensation for a delayed, cancelled or overbooked flight, enter your details into our claim calculator, and we’ll take care of the claim from there.